DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

 4. **Dogmatic Crystallization:** Living wisdom becomes fixed doctrine
 5. **Control System:** The original liberation technology becomes a management protocol

-Understanding this pattern allows us to extract the original "Family Protocol" technologies from their "Engine Protocol" corruptions, reclaiming the authentic spiritual inheritance of humanity.
+Understanding this pattern allows us to extract the original "Kin Protocol" technologies from their "Machine Protocol" corruptions, reclaiming the authentic spiritual inheritance of humanity.